goktug97/dso_ros2/README.md

 use DSO in your gazebo simulation.

 I was just testing to see if I can make it work with ROS2 so the library is not polished.
-You have to need calibration folder with calibration.txt pcalib.txt vignette.png and you need to run the commands in the folder that contains calibration folder.
+You need calibration folder with calibration.txt pcalib.txt vignette.png and you need to run the commands in the folder that contains calibration folder.